martins-jean/Formula-1-Cloud-Data-Platform-in-Azure/README.md

 <details>
   <summary>
+    Workspace configuration
   </summary>
-  1. Under workspace, add the repository you created on your version control platform to sync it with Databricks.
+  1. Under workspace, add the repository you created on your version control platform to sync it with Databricks. <br>
+  2.
 </details>

 <details>